If you’ve arrived here, it’s because you’re ready to explore your truth — and that’s powerful.

 Whether you see these patterns in yourself, a partner, a friend, or someone in your community, you deserve safety, clarity, and care.
 Seeking help — for yourself or others — is not about blaming.
 It’s about understanding and healing.

 Narcissism is often painted with a broad brush—a self-absorbed personality with a craving for admiration.
 But beneath the surface, narcissism is a complex spectrum of traits that can manifest in many different forms, often shaped by individual experiences, cultural contexts, and identity.
-In particular, the LGBTQ+ community may experience or encounter narcissistic behavior differently, often due to the unique psychological and social landscapes they navigate.
+In particular, the gay community may experience or encounter narcissistic behavior differently, often due to the unique psychological and social landscapes they navigate.

 What Is Narcissism?
 At its core, narcissism refers to traits associated with self-importance, a deep need for validation, and often a lack of genuine empathy.
 It exists on a spectrum—ranging from healthy self-confidence to more extreme and dysfunctional forms like Narcissistic Personality Disorder (NPD).